ValdoTR/tcm-lisboa-map/README.md

 ![](docs/create_repo.png)

 Be sure to keep the repository "Public".
+Also make sure that "Include all branches" is checked, otherwise you won't be able to select the `gh-pages` branch later.

 In your newly created repository, click on the **Settings tab** and scroll down to the **GitHub Pages** section.
 Then select the **gh-pages** branch.

 ![](docs/github_pages.png)

-Wait a few minutes a Github will deploy a new website with the content of the repository.
+Wait a few minutes...
+Github will deploy a new website with the content of the repository.
 The address of the website is visible in the "GitHub Pages" section.

 ![](docs/website_address.png)